CouncilofLorien/counciloflorien.github.io/docs/cards/G/gnaw-with-words.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > Tap a sage if another sage in his company or at his current site or at his new site.
-Alternatively, tap a diplomat if another diplomat is in his company or at his current site or at his new site.   “‘Small comfort will those two have in their companionship: they will gnaw one another with words. ...If Wormtongue ever comes out of Orthanc alive, it will be more than he deserves.’”_ ***---&NoBreak;LotRIII***
+Alternatively, tap a diplomat if another diplomat is in his company or at his current site or at his new site.   “‘Small comfort will those two have in their companionship: they will gnaw one another with words. ...If Wormtongue ever comes out of Orthanc alive, it will be more than he deserves.’”_ ***---&#65279;LotRIII***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>